waqas656/spring-security-oauth/README.md

 You can then access the UI application - for example the module using the Password Grant - like this:
 `http://localhost:8084/`

+You can login using these credentials, username:john and password:123

 ## Run the Angular 4 Modules